franc6/snips-hassio-addon/snips-base/README.md

 The following list is in no particular order, but represent the features I think are still needed before a 1.0 release.

-- Support on-device audio, but only if it exists
 - Automatically download assistant ZIP file from the snips console or a git repository
+- Support on-device audio, but only if it exists -- maybe a satellite add-on?
+- Support rpi builds

 [![Buy me some pizza](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/qpunYPZx5)